 How much should I take?

-Cannabis use, including for libido enhancement, should be approached with care and in accordance with local laws and regulations.
-If you’re unsure of how much to take for your body weight and sensitivity, it’s helpful to consult a qualified healthcare professional or a medical specialist before using cannabis for libido enhancement.
+Cannabis use should be approached with care and in accordance with local laws and regulations.
+If you’re unsure of how much to take for your body weight and sensitivity, it’s helpful to consult a qualified healthcare professional or a specialist before using cannabis.

-The optimal dosage of cannabis for libido enhancement varies greatly depending on the following:
+The optimal dosage of cannabis varies greatly depending on the following:

 • Age